mingislight/mingislight.github.io/_posts/2025-04-28-why-cloud-computing-matters-az-900.md

 ## Cloud Computing: The New Foundation for Modern Work

+Cloud computing is transforming how we work, communicate, and protect information.
+In healthcare, its impact is immediate and life-supporting.

 Today, most organizations, including hospitals, schools, and businesses, rely heavily on cloud computing.
-The Cloud Service means to use the internet to access tools, storage, and services, instead of depending **only** on physical machines we own.
+Cloud computing means using the internet to access tools, storage, and services instead of relying **only** on local physical machines.
-The three major cloud computing platforms are Azure, AWS, and Google Cloud.
+The three major cloud computing platforms are Microsoft Azure, Amazon AWS, and Google Cloud.

 The cloud offers many advantages: **flexibility**, **security**, **global access**, and **the ability to scale or adapt easily**.
 It has become the backbone of today's workplace.